 The influx of Syrian refugees has affected access to public infrastructure and services in Jordan, especially in the energy sector.
 The government is working to ensure equal access to electricity for all, including vulnerable groups and Syrian refugees, and has developed measures to mitigate the impact of the crisis.
 These including provision of electricity at a subsidized price, increasing awareness of electricity consumption, introducing energy-saving interventions and renewable energy projects in Syrian refugee camps, and equitable distribution of electricity for refugees at the Al-Azrag camp.
-As part of the government's plan to regulate electricity tariffs during the first third of 2022, 26,000 Syrian refugees will be provided with electricity at a subsidized price for six months.85 diversifying energy sources, reducing the systems. carbon intensity of its energy systems, and promoting renewable energy, contributing energy systems and buildings.86 to reinforce the energy self-reliance of the city cooperation projects in Amman). and the country; and reducing the demand for energy by 15% by 2030 through improving the
+As part of the government's plan to regulate electricity tariffs during the first third of 2022, 26,000 Syrian refugees will be provided with electricity at a subsidized price for six months.85 energy efficiency of buildings and electrical systems.